An orchard spraying scenario

 The second assumption lies in defining a threshold for sufficient coverage, and this is a real challenge.
 Applications can be concentrate or dilute.
 Some products translocate in the leaf or redistribute on the leaf surface while others do not.
 Even the droplet size employed (e.g. A mist blower’s fines compared to Medium-Coarse droplets produced by an air induction nozzle) will affect dose, bioavailability and how long residues are active.
 So, how does one draw a universal line in the sand and say “this much is enough”?

-So while it is the nature of models that they may not hold in every situation, this threshold has proved successful in Ontario apple (later in this article) and highbush blueberry operations.
+So while it is the nature of models that they may not hold in every situation, this threshold has proved successful in multiple Ontario apple (later in this article) and highbush blueberry operations.

 The method is a simple and iterative approach that allows growers to adjust the product rate and sprayer output in relation to canopy and sprayer effects on deposits.
 Follow these steps to adjust the sprayer and optimize coverage.
 Only do so in conditions you would normally spray in.